 - Push the pump under the skin.
 Put the side of the pump with the regulator facing the hind limbs of the animal.

-- Close the incision by pinching the rat’s skin between thumb and index finger or by using a clamp to position the lips of the cut in opposition and place small surgical metal clips (7.5-mm clips).
+- Close the incision by pinching the rat’s skin between the thumb and index finger or by using a clamp to position the lips of the cut in opposition and place small surgical metal clips (7.5-mm clips).

 - Place the animal into a 30°C heating box to allow it to recover.
 Monitor breathing until the animal wakes.